Deborahdouglas/employee-performance-management-system/README.md

 - Interactive Filters – View employee performance by month, year, or individual employee.
 - Automated Data Processing – Power Query automatically prepares and combines data from different sources for reporting.
 - Real-time Reporting – Generate up-to-date performance reports without manual calculations.

+## Workflow
+The Employee Performance Management System follows an automated workflow that minimizes manual data processing and ensures that performance reports remain up to date.
+1. Managers and staff submit Compliments, Concerns, and Rota (CCR) records through Google Forms.
+2. Responses are automatically stored in Google Sheets.
+3. Microsoft Excel connects to the Google Sheets data using Power Query.
+4. Power Query cleans and transforms the imported data.
+5. Compliance Entry records and CCR data are combined into a single **Employee Performance** dataset.
+6. The Employee Performance dataset serves as the central source for all performance calculations, KPIs, and dashboard visualizations.
+7. Excel formulas and VBA automate employee profile updates, performance scoring, and dashboard refreshes.
+8. Interactive dashboards and reports provide management with up-to-date insights into employee performance, compliance, and training.